Loading...

 The score reflects current market conditions and changes daily.
 A high score indicates favorable conditions for premium selling, not guaranteed profit.
 Always verify execution quality with your broker.

-Current conditions on QCOM point toward range-bound strategies like iron condor.
-Moderately calm conditions (ratio 0.82).
-Range-bound behavior favors iron condors.
-Iron Condor benefits from time decay while defining maximum risk on both sides — a structure that suits QCOM's current volatility profile where directional edge is limited but overall conditions are acceptable for premium collection.
+Current conditions on QCOM point toward range-bound strategies like iron condor (conservative).
+Normal volatility regime (ratio 0.94).
+Range-bound strategies with conservative sizing.
+Iron Condor (Conservative) benefits from time decay while defining maximum risk on both sides — a structure that suits QCOM's current volatility profile where directional edge is limited but overall conditions are acceptable for premium collection.

 VolRadar tracks QCOM daily as part of the S&P 500 universe, providing Yang-Zhang (OHLC-based) realized volatility across 10, 20, and 60-day windows, RV ratio analysis, expected move calculations, and premium selling condition assessments.
 Note: RV values on this page use the Yang-Zhang estimator (captures overnight gaps); VRP and RV Ratio use ORATS close-to-close RV to match the IV data source.
 Data is updated daily after market close (~6:00 PM ET).
-All analysis is for educational purposes only and does not constitute financial advice.
-Options trading involves significant risk of loss.
+See the disclaimer for the full risk and regulatory notice.

 More about QCOM